joelalgee/flower_image_classifier/README.md

-# Image Classification with Pytorch
+# Image Classification with Pytorch - February 2021

 Classifying images through a command line application, using neural networks in Pytorch